dmchugh777/hello-world-eks/README.md

 ## Overview

 As a new EKS user I've documented my experience while following the [Getting Started Guide](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-console.html) and also setting up and deploying my own simple application on EKS.
 The intention of this document is to provide AWS constructive feedback and suggestions for improvement from a first time EKS user experience.
+In this document I provide comments on various sections/tutorials.

-### Create your Amazon EKS Service Role
+### Getting Started Section: Create your Amazon EKS Service Role

 Here's an observation I had while creating a cluster using the EKS management console.
 The first screen of the 'Create Cluster' page has a number of required fields.
 In some cases it's not possible to to create a cluster without reading the getting started guide.
 Here's an example

 If creating a new IAM role is a prerequisite to creating an EKS cluster, then the managment console should more easily allow you to create this role without having to leave the 'Create Cluster' management screen.
 It navigates to the IAM Management screen and you don't know what to do there unless you're also reading the [Getting Started Guide](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-console.html) at the same time.

-### Create your Amazon EKS Cluster VPC
+### Getting Started Section: Create your Amazon EKS Cluster VPC

 In the section "Create your Amazon EKS Cluster VPC", the getting started guide walks new EKS users through the process of creating a new VPC for a kubernetes cluster.
 The document provides a CloudFormation template so that the user can create a VPC.
 This seems a bit cumbersome for a getting started guide.
 Shouldn't the guide assume that a new user will use the default VPC to quickly get a new user up and running?
 The notes regarding VPC isolation are valid and should be noted for production deployments.
 One question I have regarding this level of isolation is if it will make it harder for applications deployed in EKS to integrate with services deployed in other VPCs (Example: RDS)?